AusDTO/dta-website/pages/what-we-do/platforms/govpass.md

 ---
 layout: basic
 title: "Govpass"
-lede: "The DTA’s Govpass project aims to make the process of proving who you are to government departments online simple, safe and secure."
+lede: "The DTA’s Govpass project aims to make the process of proving who you are to government services online simple, safe and secure."
 permalink: /what-we-do/platforms/govpass/
 redirect_from: /what-we-do/platforms/identity/
 localnav: what-we-do